Nadine2016/knative/service-connection.md

 _High level steps typically covered are: Add a private network endpoint, view your endpoint URL, and modifying your apps to use the new endpoint_

-## Disabling public service endpoints for for Coligo
+## Disabling public service endpoints for Coligo
 {: #endpoint-disable}

 _This section will not apply to all services.
 It does apply to compute services, databases, and Cloud Object Storage at this time._